Graphical User Interface Testing (GUI) Testing

 There are some feature of GUI which are given below:

-- It is provide customizable test report.
+- It provides a customizable test report.

 - It allows you to test the functionality from a user’s perspective.

 - Sometimes the internal functions of the system work correctly but the user interface doesn’t then GUI testing is good to have in addition to the other types.

 - It provides reliable object identification, even for web elements with dynamic IDs.

 Types of Graphical User Interface Testing (GUI) Testing:

 There are two types of GUI testing which are given below: Analog Recording, and Object based recording.
 These are explained as following below.